 There are also gradings for mountains under 3,000 feet, all of which were surveyed and published through the Scottish Mountaineering Club.
 These are:

-- Corbett: Scottish hills between 2,500 and 3,000 feet with a drop of 500 feet on all sides.
+- Corbett: Scottish mountains between 2,500 and 3,000 feet with a drop of 500 feet on all sides.

-- Graham: Scottish hills between 2,000 and 2,500 feet with a drop of 150 feet on all sides.
+- Graham: Scottish mountains between 2,000 and 2,500 feet with a drop of 150 feet on all sides.

-Climbing Scotland’s Munros is an extremely popular leisure activity and it’s one that’s even more popular today than it was when Hugh Munro published his official list.
+Climbing Scotland’s Munros is an extremely popular leisure activity and it’s even more popular today than it was when Hugh Munro published his official list.
 This is in part thanks to the efforts of groups like the John Muir Trust who have created superb footpaths on many of Scotland’s most-walked mountains.

-What is Munro bagging?
+What Is Munro Bagging?

 After the official list of Munros was published a new outdoor activity quickly gained popularity with Scotland’s mountaineers and hillwalkers which took the name ‘Munro bagging’.

 Munro bagging is basically where an individual climbs each one of Scotland’s 282 Munros to their summit, with each completion called a ’round’ and the individual that made the achievement called a ‘compleationist’.